Lawsuits And Garnishments In Michigan

-Fortunately, when you file for bankruptcy, these kinds of behaviors are immediately put to a halt.
-All communication from the creditors who are contacting you must go through your attorney, and at the law offices of Andersen, Ellis & Shephard, we bear that burden confidently.
-As experienced Grand Rapids, Michigan attorneys, we can help you remain informed of the bankruptcy process and advise you on what decisions are right for you, your family and your long-term financial well-being.
+When you file for bankruptcy, the calls and letters from creditors must immediately stop.
+Creditor calls and letters must go to your bankruptcy attorney.
+At the law offices of USADebt, we bear that burden confidently.
+Our team of attorneys will keep you informed of the bankruptcy process and advise you on what decisions are right for your unique financial situation and your long-term financial well-being.

 Creditors will sometimes use threatening messages to get you to pay.
 They may also file lawsuits against you that allow them to garnish your wages or repossess your property.
 Even if you are close to foreclosure and repossession, there is still time to prevent this from happening.

 Once your case is filed in bankruptcy court, a case number is assigned and an “automatic stay” is placed on all creditor actions against you.
-This includes:
+This includes collection actions such as phone calls and letters regarding:

 - Wage garnishments